How to become a Counselor in Oklahoma

 More details about work experience and qualifying supervisors can be found under the regulations section on the following Oklahoma State Department of Health website.

-Next, you will need to complete an Oklahoma counseling license application and then send the application and all supporting documents and fees to the Oklahoma State Department of Health.
-Once your application has been approved, you will be eligible to sit for the counseling licensure examination.
+Complete an Oklahoma counseling license application and then send the application and all supporting documents and fees to the Oklahoma State Department of Health.
+Once your application has been approved, you should be able to sit for the counseling licensure examination.

 You may download the application here.

-Once the Department has approved your application packet, you will be notified of your eligibility to take the National Counselor Examination and the Oklahoma Legal and Ethical Responsibilities Examination.
+Once the Department has approved your application packet, you should be able to sit for the National Counselor Examination and the Oklahoma Legal and Ethical Responsibilities Examination.

 Information about the national exam can be found on the NBCC website.
 You may also contact the Oklahoma State Department of Health for more information about the state administered exam, or browse their website.